MatrixAINetwork/MATRIX_AI/iNaturalist_resnet/README.md

 ## iNaturalist Challenge(2018) with resnet

 ## Introduction

 This release focuses on AI based graphic classification.
 We train resnet(152/101/50 layers) for iNaturalist Challenge at FGVC 2018 with [tensorpack](https://github.com/ppwwyyxx/tensorpack#toc0), which is a training interface based on TensorFlow.

+Please note that we have utilised the open-source TensorFlow framework, but based on this we provided our unique algorithm to gain a better performance, which can be indicated by parameters and results.

 ## Result
 On inaturalist-2018 Dataset, we train resnet(50/101/152) respectively，the result is as follows: